 No way!
 When going vegan, keep in mind that what seems challenging right now is only so because of what you're used to.
 As you start to learn this new language (and it’ll come more quickly than you might think), your perspective will change and you'll see that contrary to what most people think, there's actually WAY more variety in a vegan diet than a typical omnivore diet.
 Check out my free vegan recipes and download my ebooks here.

 This info will get you well on your way.
-If you have any questions, just ask me!
+If you have any questions, I'm here for you—just ask me.

 In the meantime, know that you totally got this!